 Vaping is the hottest new vice among teens and young adults, but is it safer than smoking?
-The answer is yes, but that’s kind of like saying light beer is better for you than regular beer.
-Neither one is good for you, but at least the light beer has fewer calories.
-We are going to take a look at how e-cigarettes came about and where we stand today as a new generation become tobacco users.
+This is a very difficult question to answer, especially in light of new developments.
+Since this article was first published, there has been a troubling number of cases of lung disease cropping up around the country.
+We are going to take a look at how e-cigarettes came about, the latest medical trends, and where we stand today as a new generation become tobacco users.

 How Vaping Began